eunomia-bpf/nvbit-tutorial/tools/instr_count_cuda_graph/README.md

 }
 ```

-After a kernel or graph completes:
-1. We retrieve the instruction count for the specific kernel
-2. We add it to the running total
+After a kernel or graph completes, we retrieve the instruction count for the specific kernel, add it to the running total, print detailed statistics, and reset the kernel's counter for future executions.
-3. We print detailed statistics
-4. We reset the kernel's counter for future executions

 ## How It Works: Device Side (inject_funcs.cu)